Last Updated on

 Before you adopt a dog, you also need to learn about their basic needs.

-Every dog needs appropriate nutrition for their age and condition, they need a comfortable shelter inside your home and proper socialization with all of the family members.
+Every dog needs appropriate nutrition for their age, condition and breed.
+They need a comfortable shelter inside your home and proper socialization with all of the family members.
 They will also need good physical care, especially if they have been hurt in the past.

 Of course, you can’t know the specifics before you get the dog, but you can prepare yourself for all of the possibilities.